keiranmraine/keiranmraine.github.io/mkdocs/docs/blogs/2021/05/updating-my-site.md

 This was the selected tool (at time of writing).

-As the title suggests, this is mkdocs focused on [Material Design][matrialio-url] components.
+As the title suggests, this is MkDocs focused on [Material Design][matrialio-url] components.

 The first thing you notice when you apply the material theme is that you automatically get a left and right sidebar.
 The left sidebar gives you the site navigation, very similar to the document tree: